saucelabs/sauce-docs/docs/api-testing/metrics-logs.md

 ---
 id: metrics-logs
-title: API Testing Project Dashboard
+title: Using the Metrics and Logs Dashboard
 sidebar_label: Test Metrics and Logs
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The API Testing Dashboard &#8212; accessible from with any Project &#8212; displays metrics and logs, giving you insight into your tests.
+The API Testing Dashboard &#8212; accessible from with a Project &#8212; displays metrics and logs, giving you insight into your tests.
 It centralizes testing management reporting and facilitates team collaboration.

 ## What You'll Need